 Email info@lgbtcounselingdmv.com to be considered for group therapy today or book a consultation below.

-Led by Roland Scheppske, LPC, this weekly in person process group is for those identifying as gay cis men ages 18+ years old.
-This group is capped at 8 participants and focuses on boundary setting, families of origin, self-compassion, trauma, self-esteem, relationships, interpersonal skills building, self-advocacy, identity formation, and more.
+Both groups are capped at 8 participants and focus on self-compassion, trauma, self-esteem, relationships, interpersonal skills building, self-advocacy, identity formation, and more.

 Email snealy@lgbtcounselingdmv.com to join the group.